 Anchored by its crumbly, earthy crust and topped with gooey caramel, this ridiculously fantastic and shockingly gorgeous gluten free apple tart by Alanna Taylor-Tobin is the dessert to make when you want to impress the heck out of people—including yourself.

+There's so much to love about this tart, starrting with the super simple but totally delicious press-in crust.
+While it calls for chestnut flour, you can substitute with more almond flour.
+Then there's the filling.
+Guess what--it's apples sprinkled with sugar.
+That's it!
+Yes with or without the finishing caramel sauce, it's stunning to the eye and the taste buds.
 If you’re short on time or crave a more traditional finish, skip the caramel and brush the tart with a few tablespoons of apricot jam loosened with a few drops of water, heated, and strained.
 Best the day it's baked, the tart will keep at room temperature for 1 day but leftovers may be stored in the fridge for up to 2 days.

 FOR THE CRUST: